pfitchen0/pf32i/README.md

 ## Overview

 `pf32i.v` is a super simple, low performance - but hopefully easy to understand - RISC-V RV32I multi-cycle processor implementation.
-It is inspired by other RV32I implementations such as the [FemtoRV32I](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md), [twitchcore](https://github.com/geohot/twitchcore/blob/master/README.md), and [picorv32](https://github.com/YosysHQ/picorv32).
-I highly recommend checking out each of these, particularly the [FemtoRV32I](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md) tutorial - it is a github gem.
+It is *heavily* inspired by other RV32I implementations such as the [FemtoRV32I](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md), [twitchcore](https://github.com/geohot/twitchcore/blob/master/README.md), and [picorv32](https://github.com/YosysHQ/picorv32).
+I highly recommend checking out each of these, particularly the [FemtoRV32I](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md) tutorial.

 ## Prerequisites